richardfeeney7/Problem_1/README.md

 By using .split() I can take the input and put it into a list.
 I can then slice this list to retrieve the information that i need.
 I used len() in the slice so it will jump in multiples of two depending on the string length the user provided.

-I have used * at the beginning of the slice as this stopped [ ] appearing when every second work was printed out on screen.
+I have used * at the beginning of the slice as this stopped [ ] appearing when every second word was printed to the screen.
 I could have used .join in my slice instead of * but * was quicker for me.